-Biocept’s innovative technology allows clinicians to evaluate key biomarkers such as ER, HER2 and FGFR1 from a simple, non-invasive blood sample.
+Biocept’s innovative technology allows clinicians to evaluate key biomarkers such as ER, HER2, FGFR1, AR, PD-L1 and others from a simple, non-invasive blood sample.

 Monitoring cancer as it changes

 Recent literature suggests that biomarker status can change between primary and metastatic disease.
 These findings suggest that the discordance of markers like ER and HER2 can be over 10% when comparing the primary tumor to metastatic tumors.1

 Discordance of biomarkers between primary and metastatic biopsies can be attributed to: